Phillips Family Papers Box 2

 PhillipsFamilyBox2_1A_001d

-To be placed in a situation where they may have an extensive effect? — I am not sure but with the advantages he might have, he bids as fair to approval towards the character of a Doddridge as any man of his standing in this State, — is it right that a man, who has such a foundation, should be so much engrossed by the duties of a small Parish? — I am confident you wont answer readily in the affirmative; — neither do I think it would be right that he should be engrossed by the exercises of the Academy; — if he should act as an instructor to Students in divinity, his sphere of usefulness would be greatly enlarged, and he might have from time to time, Some of the best character that are coming upon the Stage, whose example would have an happy Influence, & who might be amused & profitted by assisting an hour or two in a day, in the instrution of the Scholars of the Acady; — and I concieve that our Revd Friend - Mr F--- he is peculiarly calculated to favor & benefit young Candidates, by his knowledge of
+To be placed in a situation where they may have an extensive effect? — I am not sure but with the advantages he might have, he bids as fair to approval towards the character of a Doddridge as any man of his standing in this State, — is it right that a man, who has such a foundation, should be so much engrossed by the duties of a small Parish? — I am confident you wont answer readily in the affirmative; — neither do I think it would be right that he should be engrossed by the exercises of the Academy; — if he should act as an instructor to Students in divinity, his sphere of usefulness would be greatly enlarged, and he might have from time to time, Some of the best characters that are coming upon the Stage, whose example would have an happy Influence, & who might be amused & profitted by assisting an hour or two in a day, in the instrution of the Scholars of the Acady; — and I concieve that our Revd Friend - Mr F--- he is peculiarly calculated to serve & benefit young Candidates, by his knowledge of

-Last edit over 1 year ago by Sean
+Last edit 13 days ago by Lmeyers

 PhillipsFamilyBox2_1B_001a

-Needs Review
+Page Status Needs Review

 PhillipsFamilyBox2_1B_001a